ya-me99/RegExC/README.md

 # RegExC

 This Is a atempt to build a Regex Libray in C

 the goal is to provide fucnticons in the sytle of

-Regex_SourceType(char* Pattern , enum PatternMode , FnctPtr Action)
+Regex_SourceType(char* Pattern , FnctPtr Action)

-Sources May be a Character Stream or Multidimensional Array of Lines
+Sources May be a Character Stream or (Multidimensional Array of Lines/Words/Sentences)

 There is some Ambiguity when it comes to Word Patterns for example what is defined to be a word is Peter a word because its seperated